D416 road

 D416 branches off to the south from the D414 near Ston towards Prapratno ferry port - providing ferry access to Sobra on island of Mljet and the D123 state road.
 The road is 0.9 km long.

-The road, as well as all other state roads in Croatia, is managed and maintained by Hrvatske ceste, state owned company.
+Like all other state roads in Croatia, the D416 is managed and maintained by Hrvatske ceste, state owned company.

 Traffic volume

-Traffic is not regularly counted on the road, however, Hrvatske ceste report number of vehicles using Prapratno-Sobra ferry line, connecting D416 to the D123 state road.
+Traffic is not regularly counted on the road, however, Hrvatske ceste reports the number of vehicles using Prapratno-Sobra ferry line, connecting D416 to the D123 state road.
 Furthermore, the D416 road carries some local traffic on Pelješac peninsula itself, which does use the ferry at all, substantially exceeding the ferried traffic.
 Substantial variations between annual (AADT) and summer (ASDT) traffic volumes are attributed to the fact that the road connects to a number of summer resorts.